CMU-IDS-2022/final-project-this-can-be-said-ma/README.md

   * szhou2@andrew.cmu.edu

 ## Work distribution
-Wenxing Deng: Analyze factors that may influence stress levels from a general perspective using the Kaggle dataset Mental Health Checker
+Wenxing Deng: Analyzed factors that may influence stress levels from a general perspective using the Kaggle dataset Mental Health Checker

-Huiyi Zhang:
+Huiyi Zhang: Analyzed an educational stress dataset and a psychological and behaviral dataset and created visualization to display how the Covid-19 pandemic influenced people's perceived stress.

 Jiuzhi Yu: